Ever in Toronto? Look me up email@example.com more than happy to chat about SharePoint over a beer or coffee

 There are many books that come to mind regarding sales techniques all claiming to have the approach to selling.
 Some are very good as they offer prescriptive approaches and or methodologies for approaching sales.
 Having been on both sides of the fence as a pre-sales consultant and as a customer, I thought this topic might be an interesting blog.
 My sales experience goes back to 1989 working as a pre-sales / technical person that both helped sell and deliver and or manage project delivery.
 I’ve had the pleasure of working with some talented pre-sales and enterprise sales reps that have taught me several lessons that I will share in this blog.

 Back in 1989 I was fresh out of school, had worked at IBM in large enterprise accounts for a few years as a CSR.
 Then left and worked for a small VAR in the city that was adopting services as many did at the time to boost ailing product margins – back in the day PCs sold for $25,000.00 each.
 Lesson One – Product sales is all about speeds, feeds, price and availability.
 Taking orders for products or downloads such as software is much different than an enterprise sale.
 Specifically, the level of skill , duration and acumen is much different and therefore some companies (Managers and owners) have a difficult time grasping this.
-The sales staff at the VAR were inside sales order takers and the owner of the company (the main sales person) leveraged his relationships from University to penetrate major enterprise accounts.
-This worked fine for PC orders but once the sale got complex there was a skills gap missing that their model could not fill – enter the Systems Engineer, a sales savvy technical person.
+The sales staff at the VAR were inside sales order takers and the owner of the company (the main sales person) leveraged his relationships from University to penetrate major enterprise accounts and pass order onto inside sales.
+This worked fine for PC orders but once the sale got complex there was a skills gap (level of discussion, technical depth, risk management, scoping, negotiations etc.) missing that their model could not fill – enter the Systems Engineer, a sales savvy technical person.
 We all know this role well, establishes credibility based on solution area expertise, flies under the sales radar, scopes and writes proposals and SOWs, helps farm accounts.
+Today the Systems Engineer may be called a Strategic Advisor, Senior Consultant, Solution Architect etc. names that help them fly under the sales radar.

-So once your introduced what must you do next?
+So back on the topic, your introduced to the client what must you do next?

-Perhaps even third parties as there could be opportunities working with them as well.
-Note that utilizing the relations you will gain a complete view of the situation and be able to craft a compelling solution that aligns with parties.
-Obtaining an organization chart or simply networking and asking who these people are will help.
+Note that utilizing the relationships you will gain a complete view of the situation and be able to craft a compelling solution that aligns with all parties – this wont happen over night.
+Obtaining an organization chart or simply networking and asking who these people are will help with targeting.
 Lesson 2: Never tell a client you want to be their trusted advisor, that is so unprofessional.
 A junior rep did that in front of me on a joint call a couple years back, the client looked at me a rolled their eyes.
 She lost credibility on the spot.
 You earn Trusted Advisor by delivering what the client perceives as value consistently.
-Finally, remember people do business with people they trust.
+Finally, remember people do business with people they trust – establishing and retaining credibility is a difficult task.

 Aside from the aforementioned points, know your companies products and services inside and out.
 Know the good and the bad so that you can scope and manage expectations effectively.
 Also, be prepared to compare your competition and know how to handle questions and push back.